List of Panasonic camcorders: AG-AF100 (2010)

 The AG-AF100 was the first professional 4/3" type video camcorder optimized for high-definition video recording.

 Targeted at the video and film production communities, the AF100 delivers the shallow depth of field and wider field of view of a large imager, with the flexibility and cost advantages of use with a growing line of professional quality, industry standard micro 4/3-inch lenses, filters, and adapters.
 The camera offers full 1080 and 720 HD, native 1080/24p recording, variable frame rates, professional audio capabilities, and compatibility with SDHC and SDXC media.

 The design of the AF100’s 4/3" type sensor affords depth of field and field of view similar to that of 35mm movie cameras in a less expensive camera body.
 Equipped with an interchangeable lens mount, the AF100 can utilize an array of low-cost, widely available still camera lenses as well as film-style lenses with fixed focal lengths and primes.

 The AF100 incorporates a 4/3" type, 16:9 MOS imager.
-The camcorder records 1080/60i, 50i, 30p, 25p and 24p (native) and 720/60p, 50p, 30p, 25p and 24p (native) in AVCHD’s highest-quality PH mode (maximum 24Mbit/s).
+The camcorder records 1080/60i, 50i, 30p, 25p and 24p (native) and 720/60p, 50p, 30p, 25p and 24p (native) in AVCHD’s highest-quality PH mode (maximum 24 Mbit/s).
 Ready for global production standards, the camcorder is 60 Hz and 50 Hz switchable.
 The AF100 maximizes the potential of its high-resolution imager with built-in ND filtering and dramatically reduced video aliasing.
 Standard professional interfaces include HD-SDI out, HDMI, time code recording, built-in stereo microphone and USB 2.0.
 The AF100 features two XLR inputs with +48V Phantom Power capability, 48-kHz/16-bit two-channel digital audio recording and supports LPCM/Dolby-AC3.
 This newest Panasonic AVCCAM camcorder is the first to enjoy the benefits of advanced SDXC media card compatibility in addition to existing SDHC card support.
-(SDXC is the newest SD memory card specification that supports memory capacities above 32GB up to 2TB).
-With two SD slots, the AF100 can record up to 12 hours on two 64GB SDXC cards in PH mode.
+(SDXC is the newest SD memory card specification that supports memory capacities above 32 GB up to 2 TB).
+With two SD slots, the AF100 can record up to 12 hours on two 64 GB SDXC cards in PH mode.